Skip to content

 • Add more chocolate chips.
 Sometimes I like to add extra chocolate chips to the tops of the cookies just before baking to give extra chocolate. flavor.
 You can also press a few extra on top right when the cookies comes out of the oven.

-• Room temperature: Store baked cookies in an airtight container for up to 3 days.
+• Store: Store baked cookies in an airtight container for up to 3 days.

-• Freezer: For longer storage of baked cookies, you can freeze them for up to 3 months.
-I like to freeze them on a cookie sheet first and then place them into a zip-top plastic bag.
-Thaw the cookies overnight in the refrigerator before enjoying them or leave them at room temperature for an hour or so.
+• Freeze baked cookies: Freeze baked cookies for up to 3 months.
+Flash freeze on a cookie sheet first and then place them into a zip-top plastic bag.
+Thaw and enjoy.

 Browse all